Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 Bus drivers must be temperature checked each day by the bus company.

-Parents advised to temperature check their children at home before leaving to take the bus.
+Parents are advised to temperature check their children at home before leaving to take the bus.

 All pupils’ temperatures are checked by the bus driver.